nmagee/ds2002-course/labs/lab1-cli.md

 find /home -name "filename.txt"
 ```

-5. Finding files matching a pattern
+5. Find files matching a pattern

 Use the wildcard `*` character at the beginning, middle, or end of a term to extend
 matching.
 For example, if you only knew that `moby` was in the name of the file and